openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 2. `CCCMO` will provision operands under the `openshift-cloud-controller-manager` namespace.
 3. The pod running `CCM` controllers in one or more (Azure) containers will be managed by a `Deployment`.

-*There are `4` common controller loops for every cloud providers, and these are: `route`, `service`, `cloud-node` and `cloud-node-lifecycle`.*
+*There are `4` common controller loops for every cloud provider, these are: `route`, `service`, `cloud-node` and `cloud-node-lifecycle`.*
-*Cloud-provider [interface](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/cloud-provider/cloud.go#L42-L69) does not require implementation for all of them, and for non-implemented methods the interface returns (<interface>, false), indicating that this sub-interface is not supported.*
+*The Cloud-provider [interface](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/cloud-provider/cloud.go#L42-L69) does not require implementation for all of them, and for non-implemented methods the interface returns (`<interface>, false`), indicating that this sub-interface is not supported.*

-*Notably only the `cloud-node` controller is required during installation time, as it is responsible for `Node` initialization procedure.
+*Notably only the `cloud-node` controller is required during installation time, as it is responsible for the `Node` initialization procedure.
 This controller is only operational in conjunction with `--cloud-provider=external` flag on KCM and Kubelet.
 Other controllers could operate day 2, and use cluster with `--cloud-provider=none` configuration.*

 *The rest of the controller loops are provider dependent features, built under their consideration.
 An example is the [GCP](https://github.com/kubernetes/cloud-provider-gcp/blob/08a120e3a8936c200ef77d0e3384eb730ad6be77/cmd/gcp-controller-manager/loops.go#L45) certificate approval and node annotator controllers.*
-*In OpenShift the [cluster-machine-approver](https://github.com/openshift/cluster-machine-approver) will take any additionally required responsibility to auto-approve `CSR`*
+*In OpenShift the [cluster-machine-approver](https://github.com/openshift/cluster-machine-approver) will take any additionally required responsibility to auto-approve `CSR` resources.*

-**

 `CCCMO` will:

 - Create and manage the cloud-specific `Deployment`, based on the selected `platformStatus` in the `Infrastructure` resource.
-  - This `Deployment` will run the `CCM` pods on the `control-plane` nodes, and will tolerate `cloudprovider.kubernetes.io/uninitialized` with `value: "true"` and `node-role.kubernetes.io/master` taints.
+  - This `Deployment` will run the `CCM` pods on the `control-plane` nodes, and will tolerate the `cloudprovider.kubernetes.io/uninitialized` and `node-role.kubernetes.io/master` taints.
   - This will run at least `2` replicas of the pods with anti-affinity settings to prevent scheduling on the same machine to allow some fault-tolerance if a machine were to fail.
+Note that since OpenShift typically deploys masters across multiple failure domains, this should provide zone by zone fault tolerance without having to rely on cloud provider scheduling information.
-- Own a `cluster-operator` resource, which will report the readiness of all workloads at post-install phase.
+- Own a `ClusterOperator` resource, which will report the readiness of all workloads at post-install phase.
 The conditions reported will help other dependent components, such as [openshift-ingress](https://github.com/openshift/cluster-ingress-operator).
 - Be built with consideration for potential future implementations of hybrid OpenShift clusters which support multiple cloud providers simultaneously (ie ensure resources created for each provider by the operator do not clash with resources for other providers).
 *Note: static resource creation is delegated to CVO (SA, RBAC, Namespaces, etc.)*